mlabs-haskell/Tuxedo/wallet/README.md

 ```

-Let's check if can have 3 kitties.
-1 mom kitty, 1 dada kitty, and newly created child kitty
+Let's check if we have 3 kitties.
+1 mom kitty, 1 dada kitty, and a newly created child kitty

 ```sh
 $ ./target/release/tuxedo-template-wallet show-all-kitties